 You can use options for the utilities to include or exclude specified schemas and tables, users and their roles and grants, events, routines, and triggers.
 If you specify conflicting include and exclude options or name an object that is not included in the dump, an error is reported and the dump stops so you can correct the options.
 If you need to dump the majority of the schemas in a MySQL instance, as an alternative strategy, you can use the instance dump utility rather than the schema dump utility, and specify the excludeSchemas option to list those schemas that are not to be dumped.
-Similarly, if you need to dump the majority of the schema dump utility with the excludeTables option rather than the table dump utility.
+Similarly, if you need to dump the majority of the tables in a schema, you can use the schema dump utility with the excludeTables option rather than the table dump utility.